 Social media.
 It’s something that the vast majority of people of my generation use.
-I’ll admit that I’ve got accounts on a lot of social media sites.
+I’ll admit that I’ve got accounts on a few social media sites.
 Between wanting to have a platform to be able to promote my blog and YouTube to being able to keep in touch with people, social media has proved to be the best way to do all of those things.
 However, it hasn’t always had the best reputation and I can understand why.
 Data protection, cyber-bullying… there’s a lot of things that can go wrong by being on social media.
 But I feel like there’s one things that the older generation love to say about social media: it stops young people from being able to talk to anyone face-to-face because the majority of the time, they’re just talking to someone through a screen.
 Is social media really killing the art of conversation?

 To be blunt, my answer is no. I really don’t think that it’s stoping people from learning how to interact with other.
 Far from it, really.
 Don’t get me wrong, I think overusing these sites can lead to people becoming anti-social and maybe withdrawing a little bit more from the people around them but I don’t think that’s always the case.
 If anything, I think social media has actually helped my conversational skills.